leobix/mban22_software_tools/Orientation/README.md

 install Jupyter via Conda, y/n? [y]:
 ```

 If this is successful, a Jupyter tab will open in the default browser on your computer.
-Click “New” in the top right corner to make a new notebook (if a menu appears, select Julia XX or XX).
+Click “New” in the top right corner to make a new notebook (if a menu appears, select Julia 1.6.2).
 A new tab will open with a blank Jupyter notebook.

 ## Install Gurobi